 Pocket K No. 16: Global Status of Commercialized Biotech/GM Crops in 2014

 In 2014, the global area of biotech crops continued to increase for the 19th year at a sustained growth rate of 3 to 4% or 6.3 million hectares (~16 million acres), reaching 181.5 million hectares or 448 million acres (Figure 1).
 Biotech crops have set a precedent in that the biotech area has grown impressively every single year for the past 19 years, with a remarkable 100-fold increase since the commercialization began in 1996.
 Thus, biotech crops are considered as the fastest adopted crop technology in the history of modern agriculture.

-In 2012, a total of 17.3 million farmers (up from 16.7 million in 2011) planted biotech crops in 28 countries, wherein over 90% or 15 million were small and resource-poor farmers from developing countries.
-The highest increase in any country, in absolute hectarage growth was Brazil with 6.3 million hectares and the highest proportional increase was South Africa with a 26% increase to reach 2.9 million hectares.
+In 2013, a total of 18 million farmers planted biotech crops in 27 countries, wherein over 90% or greater than 16.5 million were small and resource-poor farmers from developing countries.
+The highest increase in any country, in absolute hectarage growth was Brazil with 3.7 million hectares.

 In summary, during the period of 1996 to 2014, biotech crops have been successfully grown in accumulated hectarage of 1.78 billion hectares (4.4 billion acres).